LEAD - Practitioner Residency

 Participants will explore:

-• Tools for inclusive, emotionally responsive facilitation
+• Tools for inclusive practice

 • Planning frameworks and devising structures